RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 ### - Jewel Page

 We made a carrousel with html and css.
 No js required.
-For this carrousel, we took images photoshoped by the Alpha team.
+For this carrousel, we took images modified with photoshop by the Alpha team.
 These images represent each jewel.
 They have two animations the first to show how to slide on this carousel.

 ```css